-What do I serve this sauce with?
+What to serve with this sauce

 - It will keep in an airtight container in the fridge for up to 5 days.

-- Reheat over a low heat (covered in a saucepan on the stove).
+- Reheat over a low heat covered in a saucepan on the stove.
 For microwave, use a lower power and heat in 30-second intervals, stirring in between.

-- I don't recommend freezing it (the sauce is likely to separate and the texture of the mushrooms will also change)
+- I don’t recommend freezing it.
+The sauce is likely to separate and the texture of the mushrooms will also change.